balain/bkmrkr/README.md

 * Simple view of the latest 100 bookmarks with an "added" date & a "seen" flag/date
 * Multi-user (Note: there is _no_ connection between users (and there never will be).
 See "What is missing?" below.)
 * URL-shortening: For bookmarks, you can access the bookmark by visiting `.../n/<id>` where `<id>` is the [nanoid](https://github.com/ai/nanoid) for that URL.
+* Data Matrix barcode for each bookmark (optional).

 ### What is missing?
 * Social networking features: This tool is not meant to connect people.
 (See "Motivation" above for explanation.)